Wedding rings product information

-Please note that persons who hold a Canadian First Nations status card and who live and work on their reserve are generally tax exempt.
+Please note that persons holding a Canadian First Nations status card and living and working on their reserve are generally tax exempt.

 Migizi, the Bald Eagle, symbolizes courage and pre-knowledge and is therefore emblematic of leadership.
-The Anishinaabeg regard Migizi as a special messenger of GICHI-MANIDOO, the Great Spirit and Supreme Being of the Universe, and his feathers are animated by his strength, courage, and great vision.
-To receive an eagle feather of the bald eagle eagle is considered a great honor because it recognizes achievement and great acts or deeds.
+The Anishinaabeg regard Migizi as a special messenger of GICHI-MANIDOO, the Great Spirit of the Universe, and his feathers are animated by his strength, courage, and great vision.
+To receive an eagle feather of the bald eagle or the golden eagle is considered a great honor because it recognizes achievement and great acts or deeds.

-Another eagle spirit called Mishoomis Giniw, the Golden Eagle Grandfather who is regarded as protector of Ziigwan, the spring time spirit, watches over all women, and particularly over women who are in new beginnings.
+Migizi is also looked upon as the one who looks after the ni’inaa ikwewag (women of the Nation) and who insures GICHI-MANIDOO each morning that the women, who are the keepers of the Sacred Water Circle, honor this path with their asemaa (tobacco) in hand, singing their nibi waaboo (water song).
+Another eagle spirit called Omishoomis Giniw, the Golden Eagle Grandfather who is regarded as protector of Ziigwan, the spring time spirit, watches over all women, and particularly over women who are in new beginnings.

 The feathers of both Eagle Grandfathers are being looked upon as anami`ewin mizhinaweg, prayer carriers of messages and giving thanks.
-Like the smoke of the sacred asemaa (tobacco), eagle feathers have the power to convey our thoughts and feelings and provide us with an opportunity to speak directly to the spirits with debwewin (a straight mind) and bekide’ewin (a pure heart); hence the title of the above wedding ring set, "Spirit Reaching the Sky."
+Like the smoke of the sacred asemaa (tobacco) eagle feathers have the power to convey our thoughts and feelings and provide us with an opportunity to speak directly to the spirits with debwewin (a straight mind) and bekide’ewin (a pure heart); hence the title of the wedding ring set, "We Reach For The Sky."